raphaelmue/dashup/docs/SRS.md

 For deveopers of custom panels a documentation including a tutorial should be available.

 ### 3.8 Purchased Components
 On the hardware side there will be rent a virtual server.
 Except the domain which also is a purchased component there are open source or free available components allowed for use only.
-As a consequence the dashup project on it self has to be licensed under an open source license to avoid conflicts with the owner of software or visual compontens.
+As a consequence the dashup project on itself has to be licensed under an open source license to avoid conflicts with the owner of software or visual compontens.

 3.9 Interfaces
 --------------